 Driving is a privilege in North Carolina, not a right.
 As such, the state has considerable authority in regulating driver’s licenses.
 You can lose your driving privileges through revocation or suspension of your Charlotte driver’s license for many different reasons, which means you cannot legally operate a motor vehicle.
 If you are caught driving while license revoked (DWLR), you could face criminal charges Plus, the period of your license revocation or suspension is extended.
-Under the circumstances, it’s wise to work with the Charlotte suspended license lawyers from Randall & Stump, PLLC.
+Under the circumstances, it’s wise to work with the Charlotte suspended license lawyers from Randall & Stump, Criminal Defense Attorneys.

 Our attorneys understand how a driver’s license suspension or revocation can have harsh consequences.
 Not being able to drive affects you personally and professionally, which is why we will dedicate ourselves helping you get back on the road.
 To schedule a free consultation with a skilled Charlotte traffic lawyer, call us today at (980) 237-4579 or reach out through our online contact form.

 Driving with a Suspended License in North Carolina

 The North Carolina Division of Motor Vehicles (DMV) is the state agency tasked with regulating all aspects of licensing drivers.
 Because driving is a privilege, the DMV can take away your license for many different reasons, including some that don’t even involve driving.

 Your license may be suspended or revoked for violating certain traffic laws in North Carolina, such as:

 - A conviction for drunk or drugged driving under NC DWI laws

 - Refusing a chemical test to measure your blood alcohol concentration (BAC)

 - Accumulating too many points on your driving record

 - Operating a vehicle in violation of NC driver’s license restriction codes